 Jabiru engines are designed to be manufactured in small batch quantities using the very latest Computer Numerically Controlled (CNC) machine tools.
 The vast majority of the components are manufactured in Southern Queensland in a network of high technology small companies.
 The crankcase halves, cylinder, crankshaft, starter motor housings, gearbox cover (the gearbox powers the distributor rotors) and coil mounts together with many smaller components are machined using the latest CNC machine tools.
 The sump (oil pan) is the only casting.
 The cylinders are machined from solid bar 4140 chrome molybdenum alloy steel, with the pistons running directly in the steel bores.
 The crankshaft is also machined from solid bar 4140 chrome molybdenum alloy steel, the journals of which are precision ground prior to being Magnaflux inspected.
-The camshaft is manufactured from 4140 chrome molybdenum alloy steel. (journals and cams nitrided).
+The camshaft is manufactured of 4140 steel and hardened using a nitriding process.